 The Daily 5: Read to Self and Work on Writing

-In last week's post, we took a closer look at the Daily 5™ framework and the role it can serve in your classroom as a balanced literacy rotation model.
-This week, we’ll explore the first two components of the Daily 5, “Read to Self” and “Work on Writing.”
+In another article, we took a closer look at the Daily 5™ framework and the role it can serve in your classroom as a balanced literacy rotation model.
+Here, we’ll explore the first two components of the Daily 5, “Read to Self” and “Work on Writing.”

 Gail Boushey and Joan Moser, the educators behind the Daily 5, detail the “10 Steps to Teaching and Learning Independence” that should be followed during the rollout of each new Daily 5 component in their published work.
 Before you’re ready to begin, however, consider these best practices, common pitfalls to avoid, and classroom resources to help ensure a smooth implementation.